 Twelve Bogus Reasons Not to Do an ESOP (and Seven Good Ones)

-Bad Reasons Not to Do an ESOP
+Twelve Bogus Reasons Not to Do an ESOP

 - Bank credit for an ESOP loan is not available: ESOP loans have a very low default rate, so banks that have some experience in this area typically will view them more favorably than other highly leveraged transactions.
-If bank credit is not available, however, sellers can finance the sale directly by taking a note with the ESOP paying an equivalent arms-length interest rate.
+If bank credit is not available, however, sellers can finance the sale directly by taking a note, with the ESOP paying an equivalent arms-length interest rate.

 - Younger employees are more concerned with short-term cash than with potential retirement benefits: Extensive academic research shows demographics (age, seniority, education, income, and position) are not predictors of employee reactions to ownership.

 - ESOPs are difficult for employees to understand and appreciate: They can be if companies don't make the effort.
 But they can be explained if you do.
 And if you create a true ownership culture at your company, it will perform significantly better.

 Good Reasons Not to Do an ESOP

-- There is a synergistic buyer willing to offer a substantial premium: If price is the primary concern for an owner, and there is a synergistic buyer willing to pay a significant premium, an ESOP may be the wrong choice.
+- There is a synergistic buyer willing to offer a very substantial premium.: If price is the primary concern for an owner, and there is a synergistic buyer willing to pay a significant premium, an ESOP may be the wrong choice.
 Several factors come into play here.
 First, the seller must be looking to get out entirely.
 Some sellers only want to sell part of their ownership, or there may be one or more owners who want to sell and one or more who do not.
 Second, the premium must be large enough to offset the ability of a seller to an ESOP that meets the basic requirements (the ESOP owns at least 30% after the sale, the company is or converts to a C corporation, the company is closely held, and the owner has held the stock for three years) to defer taxation on the gain by reinvesting in other securities.
 Third, the buyer's offer must not contain unacceptable contingencies or uncertain financing.

-- Can the company afford the contributions?
+- The company is not profitable enough to afford the contributions.
 When an ESOP is buying out an owner, the cost is a non-productive expense.
 Companies need to assess whether they have the available earnings for this.
 ESOPs are not usually good choices for struggling companies.

-Why Your Advisors May Be Misleading YouHaving read this, you may wonder why your advisors would have given you information that may have been misleading.
+Having read this, you may wonder why your advisors would have given you information that may have been misleading.
 There are a few possible reasons:

 - They have limited knowledge: While the honorable thing to do when you have limited information is to tell your clients that they may want to get some other opinions from people more knowledgeable in the field, there is a natural tendency to want to seem more expert than you actually are (think about all those TV pundits who happily opine about all kinds of subjects they know little about).